At Kensington, our curriculum is based on the Early Years Foundation Stage (EYFS) framework and the British National Curriculum.

 The Kensington Approach in Developing

-This will result in better learning, better teaching and better progress for our children, teachers and communities at Kensington.
+This will result in better learning, better teaching and better progress for our children, teachers and communities at Kensington International Kindergarten.

 Moreover, our innovative and creative approach to the EYFS curriculum is influenced by many other well-known approaches.

-For example, we incorporate the Reggio Emilia philosophy, which places high value on children’s creativity, emphasising the importance of the environment in supporting child development, play and learning.
-Our purpose-built school and carefully chosen resources will enable children to become independent and active learners.
+For example, we incorporate the which places high value on children’s creativity, emphasising the importance of the environment in supporting child development, play and learning.
+Our purpose-built early years school and carefully chosen resources will enable children to become independent and active learners.

 Our philosophy is also influenced by the work of Maria Montessori who believed that children are unique and that it is the role of the teacher to develop their abilities.
 By recruiting highly qualified and experienced teachers, we are confident that we can help each child to reach their full potential.

-Finally, we believe in a Community Approach to teaching and learning; this is also an element of the Te Whariki curriculum.
+Finally, we believe in a Community Approach to teaching and learning in school; this is also an element of the Te Whariki curriculum.

 “Each community to which a child belongs, whether it is a family home or an early childhood setting outside the home, provides opportunities for new learning to be fostered.
 This enables children to reflect on alternative ways of doing things, make connections across time and place, establish different kinds of relationships and encounter different points of view.
 These experiences enrich children’s lives and provide them with the knowledge, skills, and dispositions they need to tackle new challenges.”
 (Te Whariki Curriculum Guidance 1996)

-At Kensington International Kindergarten we aim to develop a family environment where children, parents and practitioners can all learn together, to make this journey one of true discovery.
+At Kensington International Kindergarten, we endeavour to be the leading early years international school in Bangkok and to develop a family environment where children, parents and practitioners can all learn together.